 Motivation

 On Tuskegee’s campus, historical landmarks are abundant.
-One of the most notable, is the Legacy Museum located in John A. Kenney Hall.
+One of the notables is the Legacy Museum located in John A. Kenney Hall, the former infantile paralysis unit of the historic John A. Andrew Hospital.
 The Legacy Museum offers students, tourists, and curious souls the opportunity to view visual arts collections and the history of Tuskegee through sciences.
 Through rotating art exhibitions, there is a diverse display of knowledge for every demographic.
-Several first-year architecture students at Tuskegee University have been given the opportunity to design such an exhibit.
+Several first-year architecture students at Tuskegee University were given the opportunity to design “Robert R. Taylor & Tuskegee’s Architectural Legacy.”
+This exhibit was also made possible by a grant from the Graham Foundation for Advanced Studies in the Fine Arts.

 Mission

-The overall goal of this interactive exhibit in the Legacy Museum is to tell a story of how Robert R. Taylor created and affected various communities through his life.
-Robert R. Taylor was instrumental in the creation of several schools in rural and developing towns.
+The overall goal of this interactive exhibit in the Legacy Museum is to tell a story of how Robert R. Taylor created and affected various communities throughout his life.
+Taylor was instrumental in the creation of several schools in rural and developing towns.
 These schools provided the communities they served with purpose and later helped them to achieve their own economic security.
-Robert R. Taylor passed down his architectural philosophy to many alumni and associated architects including Wallace A. Rayfield, William S. Pittman, and Walter T. Bailey.
+Taylor passed down his architectural philosophy to many alumni and associated architects including Wallace A. Rayfield, William S. Pittman, and Walter T. Bailey.
 This resulted in the creation of rural schools all over the world with connections to Tuskegee.
-Such buildings include the Fargo Agricultural School in Arkansas and the Tuskegee-Rosenwald schoolhouses.
-These schools were modeled after Tuskegee Institute and were created to provide African American students with elementary and secondary vocational education.
-Unfortunately, Tuskegee’s role in the creation of these schools have become diminished or completely ignored over time.
-The purpose of our exhibit is to create awareness of the impact that Robert R. Taylor and Tuskegee had on several communities, as well as the fundamental role of community partnership in Tuskegee’s education.
+Such buildings included the Fargo Agricultural School in Arkansas, the Tuskegee-Rosenwald schoolhouses, and the Booker Washington Institute in Kakata, Liberia.
+These schools were modeled after Tuskegee Institute and were created to provide Black students with elementary and secondary vocational education.
+Unfortunately, Tuskegee’s role in the creation of these schools has become diminished or become completely ignored over time.
+The purpose of our exhibition is to create awareness of the impact that Robert R. Taylor and Tuskegee had on several communities, as well as the fundamental role of community partnership in Tuskegee’s educational model.